Robo (musician)

 Julio Roberto Valverde Valencia (born 1955), better known by his stage name Robo, is a Colombian-American drummer.
-He came to prominence in the early 1980s with punk band Black Flag, and more recently has been a member of Misfits.
+He came to prominence in the early 1980s with punk bands Black Flag and the Misfits.

 Life and career

 Robo (at the time known by his birth name, Roberto Valverde), born in Cali, who came to the United States on a student visa in early 1975.
 He stayed after the visa expired.

 Robo began playing drums in 1976, while living in El Segundo, California and working in a plastics factory.
 In 1978, he joined Black Flag as the band's second drummer, replacing Brian Migdol.
 He toured and recorded with them through 1981, performing on the EPs Jealous Again and Six Pack, and their first full-length album, Damaged.
-He was forced out of the band after being detained at Heathrow Airport over visa complications just prior to Black Flag's return from their 1982 UK tour; in order to fulfill existing commitments back in the US, the band replaced Robo before he was able to return to the country.
+He was forced out of the band after being detained at Heathrow Airport over visa complications just prior to Black Flag's return from their 1981 UK tour; in order to fulfill existing commitments back in the US, the band replaced Robo before he was able to return to the country.
 When he did eventually return later that year, he learned that the Misfits were seeking a drummer.
 He relocated to New Jersey to join that band full-time, touring and recording the Earth A.D./Wolfs Blood album before quitting in the summer of 1983, a few months before The Misfits' final dissolution.
 Robo would eventually, along with Jerry and Doyle Caiafa and Frank LiCata (aka Franché Coma), be a party to the 1992 lawsuit against Glenn Danzig which led to the settlement of unpaid back royalties to Danzig's former Misfits bandmates, as well as provisions for the apportionment of future royalties and merchandising/licensing rights.
 This settlement was also significant in establishing the exclusive right of the plaintiffs, rather than Danzig, to perform and record as The Misfits moving forward, giving rise to the Caiafas' revamped version of the band from 1995 on.